khodehamid/doctotext/README.md

-# DOC2TEXT Word To Text Convertor .
+# doctotext Word To Text Convertor .

 #### With this package you can extract __doc__ and __docx__ texts.
 ---